MeasureTransport/MParT/docs/source/installation.rst

 Compiling from Source
 =====================
+The MParT source code can be obtained in the `MeasureTransport/MParT <https://github.com/MeasureTransport/MParT>`_ repository on Github.

 MParT uses CMake to handle dependencies and compiler configurations.
 A basic build of MParT that should work on most operating systems can be obtained with:

 .. code-block:: bash

+   cd </path/to/MParT>
    mkdir build
    cd build
    cmake                                               \